24 Hours in Belgrade

 “Berlin of the Balkans”, “City with energy of New York” – these are only some of the words describing one of the most interesting cities in Europe.
 The capital of Serbia is also the fourth largest city in Southeastern Europe, after Istanbul, Athens and Bucharest.
 This popular tourist destination has it all – delicious Balkan food, Kalemegdan Fortress, historic monuments, vibrant nightlife and the best part – cheap prices!
 If Belgrade somehow finds itself on your bucket list, we have prepared for you a 24-hour guide to make sure you don’t miss out any of the city’s attractions!

-08:00 – If you only have one day to visit one of the most fascinating cities, there is no time to waste!
+If you only have one day to visit one of the most fascinating cities, there is no time to waste!
 Start your day with a yummy breakfast at Trpković bakery, a 109-year-old bakery with the most amazing food such as burek – flakey pastry filled with cheese or minced meat.
 Considering the fact it is one of the most famous places to eat, be prepared to wait in line to try this delicious traditional – food (you won’t be sorry)!

-09:00 – Only a short 10-minute walk uphill and you will find yourself in front of the Temple of Saint Sava.
+Only a short 10-minute walk uphill and you will find yourself in front of the Temple of Saint Sava.
 This magnificent landmark is also one of the largest churches in the world!
 It is dedicated to Saint Sava – the founder of the Serbian Orthodox Church.
 It is also one of the most monumental buildings in the city from where you can enjoy Belgrade’s breathtaking city view!

-10:00 – Head to the Mutapova Street which will take you to Kalenić Pijaca.
+Head to Mutapova Street which will take you to Kalenić Pijaca.
 It is the most popular and the biggest market in the city.
 Spoil yourself with fresh food and traditional baked goods.
 Sounds yummy!
-After filling your guts, the path will lead you on to the Krunska Street, where you can take a look at old villas from the 19th and 20th century.
+After filling your guts, the path will lead you on to Krunska Street, where you can take a look at old villas from the 19th and 20th centuries.
 Make sure to check out the Nikola Tesla Museum – the guided tour which starts every hour will take you through a large collection of items dedicated to honoring the work of Nikola Tesla the most famous scientist of all time.
 Check out the entrance fees here.

-20:00 – As the night slowly approaches, head towards Skadarlija Street – Belgrade’s bohemian and hedonist quarter.
+As the night slowly approaches, head towards Skadarlija Street – Belgrade’s bohemian and hedonist quarter.
 This historic neighbourhood was once the gathering point for numerous poets and artists in the 19th century.
 Today it is filled with all kinds of different and delicious restaurants to choose from.
 Since we are sure you have enough room in your stomach for a delicious dinner, make sure to eat in Tri Šešira (Three Hats) restaurant.
-One of the oldest restaurants in Belgrade serves mainly national dishes followed by the bohemian tavern music.
+One of the oldest restaurants in Belgrade serves mainly national dishes followed by bohemian tavern music.
 You can thank us later!

 Folklore Dancing in Novi Sad